 We are a leading software platform for digital media measurement and analytics.
-Our mission is to help the world's largest brands improve the effectiveness of their digital advertising.
-Our platform provides data analytics that enable our customers to improve their advertising performance across the digital advertising ecosystem.
+Our mission is to increase the effectiveness and transparency of the digital advertising ecosystem.
+Through our software platform and the metrics it provides, we help preserve the fair value exchange in the digital advertising marketplace.

 Our customers include many of the largest global advertisers and digital ad platforms and publishers.
 We deliver our suite of measurement solutions through a robust and scalable software platform that provides our customers with unified data analytics.
-We provide a consistent measurement standard across all major forms of digital media, making it easier for advertiser and supply-side customers to benchmark performance across all of their digital ads and to optimize their digital strategies in real time.
+We provide a consistent, cross-platform measurement standard across all major forms of digital media, making it easier for advertiser and supply-side customers to benchmark performance across all of their digital ads and to optimize their digital strategies in real time.
 Our coverage spans over 40 key geographies where our customers are located and covers all major purchasing channels, media formats and devices.